VaclavKey/UserList/README.md

 ## Features

-- **Data from API**: Fetching user details from JSONPlaceholderAPI using async/await functions.
+- **Data from API**: Fetching user details from JSONPlaceholder API using async/await functions.
 - **Loading state & error handling**: Handling fetch requests with try/catch blocks for error management.
 - **Dynamic UI updates**: Updating the HTML document dynamically upon each user data request.
 - **TypeScript**: Using TypeScript for type safety and better maintainability.